clayallsopp/react.backbone/README.md

 react.backbone
 ==============

-Plugin for React to make Backbone migration easier.
-Initialize your view with a Backbone.Model; when this model changes, `#render` will be called.
+Plugin for React to make Backbone integration easier.
+Initialize your component with a Backbone.Model or Backbone.Collection; when the model or collection changes, `#render` will be called.

 ```javascript
 var UserView = React.createBackboneClass({